 • Fix any leaky pipes

-Although they are a wood-destroying insect, moisture ants are much less significant than others, since the only wood they will damage is wood that has already been damaged beyond repair by rot.
-When moisture ants are found in structural wood, therefore, the most practical solution is to fix whatever is allowing water to get to the area and replace all of the rotted wood, thereby eliminating the habitat for the ants.
-If enough ants are in the rotted area, insecticide could be applied to lessen the numbers as the repairs are done.
+Although classified as wood-destroying organisms, moisture ants are much less economically important other wood destroying organisms like Carpenter ants and termites since they only damage wood that has already been damaged beyond repair by rot.
+When moisture ants are found in structural wood the most practical solution is to fix the underlying problem that allows water into the area and then replace all of the rotted wood.
+This eliminates the habitat for the ants.
+If enough ants are in the rotted area, insecticide could be applied as a nuisance prevention.

-Moisture ants may also become a nuisance pest when their mating flights are occurring.
-During a mating flight, hundreds (and maybe thousands) of winged males and females emerge from the colonies and fly away.
-If a detachment makes a wrong turn and emerges inside a building, it can be more than a little alarming.
-This behavior is corrected by the application of a standard insecticide wherever they are emerging, and/or by chemically blocking the ways they get to those areas – this would depend on the location.
+Moisture ants may also become a nuisance pest when their mating flights occur.
+During a mating flight, hundreds (and sometimes thousands) of winged males and females emerge from the colonies and fly away.
+If a group loses its way from nest to the outside and emerges inside a building, it can be more than a little alarming.
+This behavior is corrected by the application of a standard insecticide wherever they are emerging, and/or by chemically blocking the ways they get to those areas.